Skip to main content

 }

-1. Preparation: Similar to the SSE function, it first resets the buffer and output.
+1. Preparation: Same as the SSE function; reset the buffer and output.

-2. Request and Reader: It makes an await-ed fetch call to the /fetch endpoint.
-The key step here is getting the ReadableStream from res.body and creating a getReader() instance to process it.
-A TextDecoder is also initialised to convert the raw Uint8Array data chunks into strings.
+2. Request and Reader: An await-ed fetch call to the /fetch endpoint.
+The key step is grabbing the ReadableStream from res.body and creating a getReader() instance to process it.
+A TextDecoder converts the raw Uint8Array data chunks into strings.

 3. Processing Loop: The while (true) loop continuously calls await reader.read().

-• This call returns an object with two properties: value (the chunk of data) and done (a boolean indicating if the stream has ended).
+• It returns an object with value (the data chunk) and done (a boolean indicating whether the stream has ended).

 • If done is true, the loop breaks.